-Where can I find my user name and password to logon to CBEDS-ORA?
+How do I obtain a user name and password to log on to CBEDS-ORA?

-CBEDS coordinators, district superintendents, and charter administrators were e-mailed their user name and password logon information in mid July.
-If you did not receive your logon information, please e-mail the CALPADS/CBEDS/CDS Operations Office at email@example.com or call 916-324-6738.
-Only authorized CBEDS coordinators will be given logon information.
+User names and passwords for CBEDS-ORA are sent to CBEDS coordinators, district superintendents, and charter administrators in July.
+If you did not receive your logon information, please email the California Basic Educational Data System/County District School (CBEDS/CDS) Support Office at email@example.com.
+Only authorized personnel will be given logon information.

 I am a new CBEDS coordinator.
 Where can I get training on CBEDS?

-Where can I get a copy of the 2012 CBEDS Administrative Manual?
+Where can I obtain a copy of the CBEDS Administrative Manual?

 Has the CBEDS-ORA file layout changed from last year?